-A.3 Licensing Criteria / Requirements for Service-Providers operating in / or from within Malta
+A.4 Licensing and/or Recognition Criteria / Requirements for Service-Providers operating in / or from within Malta

-3.1 Licensing Criteria
+4.1 Licensing and/or Recognition Criteria

-3.1.1 General
+4.1.1 General

-In terms of article 9 of the Act, when considering whether to grant or refuse a licence, the MFSA shall, in particular, have regard to:
+In terms of article 9 of the Act, when considering whether to grant or refuse a licence and/or recognition, the MFSA shall, in particular, have regard to:

-(a) the protection of Beneficiaries, Members and Investors;

-- (b) the promotion of competition and choice; and - (c) the reputation and suitability of the applicant and in the case of a Retirement Scheme and, or Retirement Fund, the persons responsible thereof, and all other parties connected with the Retirement Scheme and, or the Retirement Fund as the case may be.
+- (a) the protection of Beneficiaries, Members and Investors; - (b) the promotion of competition and choice; and - (c) the reputation and suitability of the applicant and in the case of a retirement scheme and, or retirement fund, the persons responsible thereof, and all other parties connected with the retirement scheme and, or the retirement fund as the case may be.

-In addition, in order to grant a licence to a Service-Provider, the MFSA must be satisfied that the Applicant is a fit and proper person to provide the services concerned.
-The "fit and proper" test is one which an Applicant and a Licence Holder must satisfy on a continuing basis.
+In addition, in order to grant a licence and/or recognition to a Service-Provider, the MFSA must be satisfied that the Applicant is a fit and proper person to provide the services concerned.
+The "fit and proper" test is one which an Applicant and a Licence Holder and/or Recognised Person must satisfy on a continuing basis.
 Each case is assessed on the basis of the relevant circumstances.
-The onus of proving that it meets the required standards is on the Applicant and Licence Holder.
+The onus of proving that it meets the required standards is on the Applicant and Licence Holder / Recognised Person.
 It is not the duty of the MFSA to prove that an applicant is not fit and proper either on licensing or thereafter.
-The MFSA's approach is cumulative - that is to say the MFSA may conclude that a Licence Holder has failed the test on the basis of considering several situations, each of which on its own would not lead to that conclusion.
+The MFSA's approach is cumulative - that is to say the MFSA may conclude that a Licence Holder / Recognised Person has failed the test on the basis of considering several situations, each of which on its own would not lead to that conclusion.
 An open and honest relationship with the MFSA is essential.
-When arriving at its decision as to whether a Licence Holder is fit and proper, the MFSA will take account both of what is said and of what is not said (for example in respect of a director's criminal record).
+When arriving at its decision as to whether a Licence Holder / Recognised Person is fit and proper, the MFSA will take account of all material facts whether such facts are divulged or not (for example in respect of a director's criminal record).
 It should be noted that it is an offence to provide inaccurate, false or misleading information.